The importance of Peer Review

 Note that, while the quality of the manuscript is a decisive criterion for its screening in / out at the pre-peer review stage, a manuscript may be rejected by the editors for a variety of reasons, including subject matter interest, and sometimes even simply pipeline management—namely, too many articles on the same topic.
 When a submitted manuscript fails to satisfy one or more of these criteria, a decision is made to return the manuscript instead of sending it to peer reviewers as a part of the journal’s (typically, double-blind) peer review process.

-Secondly, and consequently, peer review may provide some guarantee of scholarly excellence.
+May provide some guarantee of scholarly excellence

 Indeed, the term ‘peer review’ means the review, mostly blind, of researchers’ manuscripts by their peers who are experts in the field in question.
 The criteria that peer reviewers use are quite common for any discipline: the choice of topic, the originality of the principal argument, the novelty of empirical data, coherent approach, method, and the structure of the paper, and the like.
 However, there are a few nuances here, too.